Professional Design Practice :: Lesson 4 :: Dealing with Clients

 There’s No Easy Answer to this Age-old Question…

-Concerning clients, possibly the single most common question which preoccupies and occasionally distresses graphic designers is this: How do I stop my client from meddling with my work?
+Possibly the single most common question which preoccupies graphic designers is this: how do I stop my client from meddling with my work?
 An overly-meddlesome client can be a bane on a designer’s existence, and it irks us to have our work interfered with by non-professionals.
-We all wish, reasonably enough, for clients to defer to our better judgment regarding semiotics, aesthetics and the like, but, alas, this doesn’t always happen.
-Confronted with a situation like this you could flatly refuse to carry out the suggested amends, telling the client he’s plain wrong, or agree with him and set about implementing the suggestions with the minimum of fuss, keeping silent about your own concerns.

 Sacking Clients